Insights and Advice for Enabling More Efficient and Sustainable Construction

 1) Construction Analytics

 As mentioned in the introduction, construction is one of the many industries that has jumped onto the BI train and benefited from advanced analytics.
 The construction case is interesting because this massive industry has always been recognized as reluctant to change, probably because it is one of the oldest industries in the world, with processes that have been tested repeatedly with positive results, at least until now.
 However, as the world becomes more digitally driven, the construction industry must keep up with changes.
-In 2025, we can expect an even bigger adoption of digital construction technologies, like AI, digital twins, sensors, and more, that will drive the industry forward.
+In 2026, we can expect an even greater adoption of digital construction technologies, like building information modelling (BIM), artificial intelligence (AI), digital twins, IoT sensors, and other innovations, that will drive the industry forward.

 Construction analytics can solve many challenges for companies in the building sector, including disparate data sources, outdated reporting, and decentralized teams and systems.
 These issues lead to costly errors that make projects longer and more expensive.
-By integrating data management practices and technologies into their workflows, construction companies can benefit from real-time data to make projects more time and cost-efficient from preconstruction planning to completion and handover.
+By integrating more data management and analytics practices and technologies into their workflows, construction companies can leverage real-time data to make projects more time and cost-efficient from preconstruction planning to completion and handover.

 However, adopting new software and practices is not easy.
-Leaders in the building industry will need to implement well-thought-out construction change management strategies to ensure the process goes smoothly.
+Leaders in the building industry must continue to implement well-thought-out construction change management strategies to ensure the process goes smoothly.
 Involving all employees in the process can boost engagement and make it more effective.

-2025 will be an exciting year for the building sector.
-As the importance of construction project management grows, industry leaders need to invest in technology that will boost teamwork and modernize processes that can no longer be carried out analogically.
+2026 is shaping up to be an exciting year for the building sector.
+As the importance of construction project management grows, industry leaders need to invest in technology that will boost teamwork and modernize processes that can no longer be carried out manually.
 We look forward to seeing it happen!

 2) Artificial Intelligence

-Artificial intelligence (AI) is the science that aims to make machines execute what is usually done by complex human intelligence.
-Often seen as the highest foe-friend of humans in movies (Skynet in Terminator, The Machines of Matrix, or the Master Control Program of Tron), AI is not yet on the verge of destroying us, despite the legitimate warnings of some reputed scientists and tech entrepreneurs.
+Artificial intelligence (AI) is the science and technology that enables computers and machines to simulate human learning, decision making, and problem solving, with or without human oversight.
+Often seen as the highest foe-friend of humans in movies (Skynet in Terminator, The Machines of Matrix, or the Master Control Program of Tron), AI has been met with a combination of enthusiasm, skepticism, and fear as the technology and capabilities improve faster than most experts had predicted.

-While we work on programs to avoid such inconvenience, AI and machine learning are revolutionizing how we interact with analytics and data management.
-In addition, increments in security measures must be taken into account.
-The fact is that it is and will affect our lives, whether we like it or not.
+While we work on programs and regulations to ensure applications are safe and beneficial, AI and machine learning are revolutionizing how we interact with analytics and data management systems.
+In addition, new security measures come into play as society becomes increasingly automated and dependent on AI to function.

 It is expected that AI will evolve into a more responsible and scalable technology in the coming year as organizations will require a lot more from AI-based systems.
-According to Gartner’s Data and Analytics research for 2021, with COVID-19 completely changing the business landscape, historical data will no longer be the primary driver of AI-based technologies.
+According to Gartner’s Data and Analytics research for 2025, AI is becoming a “bet-the-business” skill set that is quickly changing how individuals work and is defining the success or failure of organizations.
 In change, these solutions will need to work with smaller datasets and more adaptive machine learning while also being compliant with new privacy regulations.
-This concept is known as ethical AI, and it aims to ensure that organizations use AI systems in a way that will not break the law.
-To this day, many organizations have faced legal issues for illegally collecting user data.
-The Facebook and Cambridge Analytica scandal is a perfect example of that.
+Data management and analytics processes have been identified as the keys to bringing order out of chaos during this transition, along with the development of AI agents to access and share data across applications seamlessly.

-In that sense, implementing systems and models to ensure the correct use of AI-related technologies will become even more important in the coming years.
-In fact, the US government released a blueprint for the “AI Bill of Rights,” presenting 5 principles that should guide the design, use, and deployment of automated systems “to protect the American public in the age of artificial intelligence.”
+Implementing systems and models to ensure the correct use of AI-related technologies will become even more important in the coming years.
+In fact, the US government released a blueprint for an “AI Bill of Rights,” presenting 5 principles that should guide the design, use, and deployment of automated systems “to protect the American public in the age of artificial intelligence.”

-In response to this increasing need for AI accountability, Gartner presents AI TRiSM as one of the concepts that will help organizations ensure “AI model governance, trustworthiness, fairness, reliability, robustness, efficacy, and data protection.”
+In response to this increasing need for AI accountability, Gartner presented AI TRiSM as one of the concepts that will help organizations ensure “AI model governance, trustworthiness, fairness, reliability, robustness, efficacy, and data protection.”
 This cross-functional framework must be implemented from the earliest stages of system design and involve people from compliance, legal, IT, and analytics for a successful approach.
-By 2026, businesses that apply this framework to their AI models are expected to be 50% more successful in adoption, business goals, and user acceptance.
+According to Gartner, businesses that apply this framework to their AI models are expected to be 50% more successful in adoption, business goals, and user acceptance.

-It can’t be denied that AI is still a topic of concern even today.
-The number of AI-based applications has become so big that many IT professionals don’t even know how to use or interpret them.
+The number of AI-based applications has become so big so fast that many IT professionals don’t even know how to use or interpret them.
 This leaves the door open for breaches and financial losses that can significantly impact companies and customers alike.
-As a response, terms such as explainable AI (XAI) will be at the center of the conversation during 2025.
+As a response, terms such as explainable AI (XAI) will remain at the center of the conversation during 2026.
 XAI is an emerging field that aims to apply specific processes and methods to allow humans to understand the results and outputs created by machine learning and AI algorithms.
-The end goal of this field is to ensure trust and transparency with these systems to give humans control over them.
+The end goal of this field is to ensure trust and transparency needed to give humans full control over these systems.

 AI-based business analytics